 Hope’s Door New Beginning Center offers two types of residential services to survivors of intimate partner and family violence – emergency shelter and transitional housing.
 Anyone wishing to access our services is asked to call our 24-hour crisis hotline 972.276.0057.
 Callers to the hotline will receive information about the services available at Hope’s Door New Beginning Center, safety planning assistance, and referral to other resources if necessary.
 The crisis hotline is answered in both English and Spanish.

 Our emergency shelters offer temporary housing to survivors and their children fleeing life-threatening situations.
 We have two warm and comfortable locations that can house a total of 55 women and children.
 Clients living in our emergency shelters are provided with food, clothing and all the necessities of daily living along with case management, safety planning, counseling, legal advocacy, and referral to other community resources.
 Clients can stay in the emergency shelters for up to 90 days and the location of the shelters remain strictly confidential to ensure the safety of those living in the shelters.
 Children living in the shelters are enrolled in schools nearby or may attend their home school if it is safe to do so.
 Male victims are given shelter at a local hotel and provided with the same services.

 Transitional Housing Program

-Once a client leaves one of our emergency shelters, she may be eligible to participate in our Transitional Housing Program.
+Once a client exits a shelter program, she may be eligible to participate in our Transitional Housing Program.
 This program provides up to 2 years rental assistance along with case management and life skills workshops.
 The main goal of the program is to enable clients to stay in their home and be self-sufficient once they have completed the program.
 While in the program, clients are also offered life skills classes as well as group and individual counseling.